chaozhou74/acadia_qmsmt/README.md

 # linc_rfsoc
-temp repo for the linc msmts with rfsoc
+temp repo for the linc msmts with acadia